DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ```

 ![](SAR-Pneumonia_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

 We see that in 2004 and 2011 the 3rd order matrices are statistically significant.
-We will add the lagged variable as covariates to include them in the spatial autorregresive (SAR) models.
+We add the lagged variable as covariates to include them in the spatial autorregresive (SAR) models.

 ```r